Blog

 Text Neck

-Text neck is the term used to describe the neck pain and damage sustained from looking down at your mobile phone or tablet too frequently and for too long.
-The human head weighs about 12 pounds and should be positioned directly above the spine but as the angle of deviation from this position increases, so …
+Text neck is a modern term used to describe the neck pain and damage sustained from looking down.
+Usually at your mobile phone or tablet too frequently and for too long.
+The human head weighs about 12 pounds and should be positioned directly above the spine.
+As the angle of deviation from this position increases, […]

 Christmas Shopping Hazards